 Many boaters launch their boats from boat ramps in the nearby Anclote River Park when boating to the Anclote sandbar.

-The most popular sandbar at Anclote is the north sandbar.
+The most popular sandbar at Anclote is the north sandbar which sits at the northern tip of Anclote Key.
 There are several others in the area, including Three Rooker Island further to the south.

 The exact width and shape of the Anclote sandbar changes with wind and tides.
 At high tide the sandbar is either completely submerged, or sits just barely above the water.
 At low tide the sandbar becomes quite large and wide.

 The larger island of Anclote Key is amazing.
 It feels like a beautiful tropical island in central Florida.